THE CELL THEORY

 Learn how Robert Hooke and many others discovered the cell!

 The Life of the Scientist

 The Cell Theory

-Cells are the basic building blocks of life
+- Cells are the basic building units of life.

 So next time you learn about cells, you can thank Robert Hooke and all the other scientistis that made it possible to learn about cells.

 - Google Images (Pictures)